 At the University of Eastern Finland, quality management and the promotion of sustainable development constitute integral parts of the implementation of the university's strategy.

-The Main Quality Manual you can find here.
+The Main Quality Manual can be found here.

-The Diploma Supplement (DS) Label has been awarded to the university in 2013 by the European Commission as a honorary distinction for applying the Diploma Supplement correctly in all respects.
-The University has also received the European Commission acknowledgement "Human Resources (HR) Excellence in Research" as provider and supporter of a stimulating and favourable working environment in 2014.
-Society’s Commitment to Sustainable Development the university has signed in 2015.
-You will find more information about Sustainable development in Finland on Prime Minister's own website.
+The Diploma Supplement (DS) Label has been awarded to the university in 2013 by the European Commission as an honorary distinction for applying the Diploma Supplement correctly in all respects.
+The university has also received the European Commission acknowledgement "Human Resources (HR) Excellence in Research" as a provider and supporter of a stimulating and favourable working environment in 2014.
+The university has signed the Society’s Commitment to Sustainable Development in 2015.
+You will find more information about sustainable development in Finland on the Prime Minister's own website.

 More information about the University of Eastern Finland's activities relating to sustainable development can be be found on this website.

 Quality at the University of Eastern Finland

 Quality at the University of Eastern Finland refers to expediency in activities relating to leadership, education, research and societal interaction, as well as to a high quality of the related outcomes.
 The foundations of our activities are rooted in customer needs and expectations, and in fulfilling them.
 We develop our activities on the basis of customer feedback and continuous evaluation, and best practices are efficiently disseminated within the university.